Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 It lives in the Eastern and North Pacific Oceans as well as the Antarctic Ocean.
 Consequently, the smallest seal species are the Ringed Seal and Galapagos Fur Seal, weighing 110 pounds and measuring around 5 feet long.

 The former is well-suited for life in Arctic regions, spending time under ice and navigating through narrow breathing holes.
-Meanwhile, Galapagos Fur Seal is endemic to the Galapagos Islands in Ecuador.
+Meanwhile, the Galapagos Fur Seal is endemic to the Galapagos Islands in Ecuador.

 Seals are semi-aquatic marine mammals that inhabit a wide range of habitats.
 They adapt to life in both saltwater and freshwater environments.
 Seals reside in oceans, seas, lakes, rivers, and coastal areas.